sgoldenlab/simba/docs/tutorial.md

 In this image, you can see the `Desktop` is my selected working directory, `tutorial` is my project name, and the last two sections of the folder path is always going to be `project_folder/project_config.ini`.

-3. Click on `Load Project`.
+3. Click on the `Load Project` button.

-### Step 2 (Optional) : Import more DLC Tracking Data or videos
+### Step 2 (Optional) : Import further pose-estimation tracking data and videos videos

-In this step, you can choose to import more pose estimation data in csv file format and/or more videos.
-If this isn't relevant then you can skip this step.
+Once we have loaded our project, we can choose to import more pose estimation data in and/or more videos.
+If this isn't relevant then you can skip this Step 2.

 ![](/images/importdlc.PNG "importdlc")

 1. Click on the `[ Further imports (data/video/frames) ]` tab.
-From here you can import more data or videos into the project folder.
-The imported .csv files will be placed in the `project_folder/csv/input` directory, and the imported videos will be placed in the `project_folder/videos` directory.
+From here (at the bottom left of the window) you can import more data or videos into the project folder.
+The imported filesfiles will be placed in the `project_folder/csv/input_csv` directory, and the imported videos will be placed in the `project_folder/videos` directory.

-2. Once the videos are imported, you can extract frames from the additional videos by clicking on `Extract frames` under the **Extract further frames into project folder** heading.

-3. If you already have existing frames of the videos in the project folder, you can import the folder that contains the frames into the project.
-Under the **Import frame folders** heading, click on `Browse Folder` to choose the folder thar contains the frames, and click on `Import frames`.
-The frames will be imported into the `project_folder/frames/input` folder.

 ### Step 3: Set video parameters

-In this step, you can customize the meta parameters for each of your videos (fps, resolution, metric distances) and provide additional custom video information (Animal ID, group etc).
-You also set the **pixels per millimeter** for your videos.
-You will be using a tool that requires the known distance between two points (e.g., the cage width or the cage height) in order to calculate **pixels per millimeter**.
+In this step, we will specify the meta parameters for each of your videos (fps, resolution, metric distances).
+We will also set the **pixels per millimeter** for your videos.
+You will be using a tool that requires the known distance between two points (e.g., the cage width or the size of an object in the image) in order to calculate **pixels per millimeter**.
 The real life distance between the two points is called `Distance in mm`.
+This is important for standardizing meassurments across different videos where the camera might have moved in-between recordings.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/setvidparameter.PNG" width="391" height="96" />

 1. Under **Set video parameters(distances,resolution,etc.)**, the entry box named `Distance in mm` is the known distance between two points in the videos in millimeter.
 If the known distance is the same in all the videos in the project, then enter the value *(e.g,: 245)* and click on `Auto populate Distance in mm in tables`. and it will auto-populate the table in the next step (see below).
-If you leave the `Distance in mm` entry box empty, the known distance will default to zero and you will fill in the value for each video individually.
+If you leave the `Distance in mm` entry box empty, the known distance will default to zero and we will be forced to specify the the value for each video, individually.

 2. Click on `Set Video Parameters` and the following windows will pop up.
 <p align="center">
   <img width="1037" height="259" src="https://github.com/sgoldenlab/simba/blob/master/images/videoinfo_table.PNG">
 </p>

-3. In the above example I imported four videos and their names are listed the leftmost `Video` column.
-I auto-populated the known distance to 10 millimeter in the previous step, and this is now displayed in the `Distance in mm` column.
+3. In the above example we imported four videos, and their names are listed the left-most `Video` column.
+We auto-populated the known distance to `10` millimeter in the previous step, and this value is now displayed in the `Distance in mm` column.

-4. I can click on the values in the entry boxes and change them until I am satisfied.
-Then, I click on `Update distance_in_mm` and this will update the whole table.
+4. We can click on the values in the entry boxes and change them manually until satisfied.
+Then, we click on `Update distance_in_mm` and this will update the whole table.

-5. Next, to get the `Pixels/mm` for the first video, click on `Video1` and the following window will pop up.
-The window that pops up displays the first frame of `Video1`.
+5. Next, to get the `Pixels/mm` for the first video, click on `Video1`, and the following window will pop up.
+The window that pops up displays the first frame of the `Video1` video.

 <p align="center">
   <img width="300" height="400" src="https://github.com/sgoldenlab/simba/blob/master/images/getcoord1.PNG">
 </p>

-6. Now, double **left** click to select two points that defines the known distance in real life.
+6. Now, **double left mouse click** to select two points in the image that defines the known distance in real life.
 In this case, I know that the two **pink connected dots** represent a distance of 10 millimeter in real life.
 <p align="center">
   <img width="300" height="400" src="https://github.com/sgoldenlab/simba/blob/master/images/getcoord2.PNG">
 </p>

-7. If you misplaced one or both of the dots, you can double click on either of the dots to place them somewhere else in the image.
-Once you are done, hit `Esc`.
+7. If you misplaced one, or both of the dots, you can double click on either of the dots to place them somewhere else in the image.
+Once you are done, hit `Esc` key on your keyboard.

 <p align="center">
   <img width="400" height="500" src="https://github.com/sgoldenlab/simba/blob/master/images/getcoord.gif">
 </p>

-8. If every step is done correctly, the `Pixels/mm` column in the table should populate with the number of pixels that represent one millimeter,
+8. If every step is done correctly, the `Pixels/mm` column in the table should populate with the number of pixels that represent one millimeter in your video.
 <p align="center">
   <img width="700" height="350" src="https://github.com/sgoldenlab/simba/blob/master/images/videoinfo_table2.PNG">
 </p>

-9. Repeat the steps for every video in the table, and once it is done, click on `Save Data`.
-This will generate a csv file named **video_info.csv** in `/project_folder/log` folder that contains a table with your video meta data.
+9. Repeat the steps for every video in the table, and once it is done, click the `Save Data` button.
+This will generate a csv file named **video_info.csv** in `project_folder/log` directory that contains a table with your video meta data.

+>Note: If you know the ...

 10. You can also chose to add further columns to the meta data file (e.g., AnimalID or experimental group) by clicking on the `Add Column` button.
 This information will be saved in additional columns to your **video_info.csv** file.